Best Diet for Gray Tree Frog

 Gray Tree Frog Nutritional Profile

 Nutrition for Gray Tree Frog must account for this species's Small (1.5-2 in) frame and naturally vocal disposition.
 Across a lifespan of 7-10 years, dietary consistency directly influences vitality and longevity.
 Gray Tree Frog's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger amphibians.
 Choose nutrient-dense formulas designed for small amphibians.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Gray Tree Frog to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Gray Tree Frog to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Gray Tree Frog